Diet Tips That Don’t Work!

 And nowadays, many organisations, including diabetes.co.uk, pull holes in the low-fat approach to weight loss.
 Food manufacturers replace the fat with added sugar, which can actually lead to weight gain.
 Also, studies show that because low-fat foods are far less tasty and satisfying than full-fat options, dieters are likely to eat up to twice as much of them!
 So possibly a better mantra for dieters to adopt would be “Eat Fat To Get Slim!”

 The misinformation around dieting that we are continually exposed to is exhausting.
-In particular ‘Diets are Temporary’.
+The notion that ‘diets are temporary’, for example.
 People often approach diets as a means to an end.
 In other words, they see it as a temporary period of torture and self-deprivation they must endure in order to lose weight, before returning to their ‘old ways.’

 Diet Tips That Don’t Work